 i.
 Players and caddies may wear tailored shorts and (predominantly) white sports socks.

 ii.
-Off the course a minimum standard of dress is required, e.g. collared golf shirt or polo neck sweater, trousers (not jeans), socks and appropriate footwear (street shoes).
+Off the course a minimum standard of dress is required, e.g. collared golf shirt or polo neck sweater, trousers (not jeans) or tailored shorts, socks and appropriate footwear (street shoes).
 Flip flops, trainers, golf shoes and stockinged feet are not permitted in the clubhouse.

 b.
 General Behaviour

-Players must conduct themselves according to the standards of player conduct in Rule 1.2a.
+Players must conduct themselves according to the standards of player conduct in Rule 1.2a and England Golf's Code of Conduct Policy.
 Furthermore, they must ensure their behaviour does not compromise the reputation of the Tournament or the Club and must not, for example, swear, spit, abuse others, throw clubs or purposely damage the golf course, clubhouse or other club property, or otherwise act in a manner which might bring the game into disrepute.

 c.
 Trolleys must not be taken onto tees or between a greenside bunker and the green and/or onto fringes of greens.

 d.
 Mobile Phones: May not be used on the course (including the practice day) by players or caddies for making/sending or receiving calls or texts except in cases of emergency.